BuildWithHussain/vtf-training/practice.md

 ### Day 1

+Note: Please complete the essential readings for this day before proceeding.

 **Exercise 1**

 Implement Edit todo functionality in our Vanilla JS counter.
 You can start with [`dom/vanilla-counter-end`](./dom/vanilla-counter-end) as the starting point.